VarunBatraIT/cluster-total.js/README.md

         //execution of a service, F.id = 0 is a cluster with 0 id and if it dies, new process will restart with id = 0 }
 ```
+## Use file/redis session
+In memory session will fail every single time, so use file/redis session with it.